AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ## Intro to Pseudo Code (10 mins)

-Before we start writing any JavScript, we'll learn a bit about how to write pseudocode.
+Before we start writing any Javascript, we'll learn a bit about how to write pseudocode.
 What is pseudocode?
 Well, it's a way to 'plan out' your program before coding it, which will make the coding process infinitely more seamless!
 To put in simple terms, it's a detailed yet readable description of what a computer program must do and it's expressed in plain english.

 > **Check**: "Why do you think it is important to plan out your program before coding it?"